danillo-alvarenga/zeuss/README.md

 ## REQUIREMENTS

-ZEUSS runs on Python 3.4+ and has been tested on Ubuntu 14.04 and 16.04.
+ZEUSS runs on Python 3.4+ using standard library modules and has been tested on Ubuntu 14.04 and 16.04.
 It should work on any modern GNU/Linux distro.
 No installation for this program is required.
 However, since it works on Kraken outputs, it is necessary to have access to a proper installation of the Kraken software and a suitable database to obtain the necessary files.

 ZEUSS has been developed with Kraken version v0.10.5-beta and its minikraken database in mind.
 Please refer to the Kraken documentation for its installation instructions.